What is a VPN? How it Works & How to Use a VPN (2024)

 Strong Encryption and Connection Protocols

-- SSTP: Less popular protocol that works mostly on Windows.
-Good for bypassing firewalls but speeds are average.
+- SSTP: A less popular protocol that mostly works on Windows.
+It’s good for bypassing firewalls but delivers average speeds.

-- PPTP: PPTP isn’t secure and has been previously cracked by the NSA in the US.
+- PPTP: This protocol isn’t fully secure and was previously cracked by the NSA.

 Fast Speeds